Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 A common starting place for Pathpoint is APM Events and Logs, but this is up to you.
 The other thing you'll need to know is how this telemetry maps onto the business process you want to model as stages and steps.
 That may require some internal discussions with your stakeholders to understand how things really fit in.

-To configure your own Pathpoint simply download the current version of the JSON config that was writen for you, or edit it yourself (if you wish to do so) and then re-upload it.
+To configure your own Pathpoint simply download the current version of the JSON config that was written for you, or edit it yourself (if you wish to do so) and then re-upload it.
 Alternatively you can also manually "right click" over each one of the touchpoints you would like to work on, to manually adjust its configuration.

 Return to top of [Index](#Index)

 ## <a id="Stages"></a>Stages ###

 Stages are the principal parts of the Journey.
-They are defined as either a Person or a Process Stage and are design to show the complete health, congestion, count and Infrastructure state of a Pathpoint.
+They are defined as either a Person or a Process Stage and are designed to show the complete health, congestion, count and Infrastructure state of a Pathpoint.

 The different Stages of a Pathpoint (five for now), will allow you to see the business processes at a high level, and notice how for each commercial stage, different services and methods are presented at the system level.
 Based on business information, PathPoint previews latency indicators.

-And the information related to a particular stage, including the errors for each one of them, can be viewed on REAL TIME at a high level.
+And the information related to a particular stage, including the errors for each one of them, can be viewed in REAL TIME at a high level.
 And for each particular stage we can see first-hand if any of its associated touchpoints are critical, and if this is the case, then the stage will turn yellow.
 If it stays green, it means that everything is working normally.
-But if instead, the stage turns the color red, it means that all its touchpoints have anomalies, that need to be resolved.
+But if instead, the stage turns the color red, it means that all its touchpoints have anomalies that need to be resolved.

 On the following graphic, you can see that this particular Pathpoint has five stages in process.

 ![Image](screenshots/stagesb.png)
-Additionally if the Stage turns blue, like on the example above, this represents congestiong on the Stage, and if the color of the stage is white, it means is free of congestion.
+Additionally if the Stage turns blue, like in the example above, this represents congestion on the Stage, and if the color of the Stage is white, it means it is free of congestion.

 ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+) Please note that under a single Stage you should only count either persons (PRC Touchpoint) or processes (PCC Touchpoint).